 Roger Zee Bio

 When the spirit left me, I took a four year break from the music business.
 Now I'm back singing and playing bass with the Roger Zee Xperience, a classic rock, funk, and blues band.
-I also sub on bass and guitar for such groups as No Discipline and Jim Stallone
+I also play bass for No Discipline and Jim Stallone.